 IaC Scanning:

-If you write Terraform or CloudFormation, tools like Checkov and tfsec scan your configs for security issues before you deploy.
+Consequently, if you write Terraform or CloudFormation, tools like Checkov and tfsec scan your configs for security issues before you deploy.
 Since systems as Code is now standard, this step matters a lot.

-Common DevSecOps Mistakes to Avoid
+Common DevSecOps for beginners Mistakes to Avoid

 Adding security only at the end

-Scanning after deploy defeats the purpose.
+Similarly, scanning after deploy defeats the purpose.
 Instead, add checks at every pipeline stage.

 Ignoring false positives

-Too many alerts lead to “alert fatigue.”
+However, too many alerts lead to “alert fatigue.”
 Tune your tools so teams trust the warnings they see.

-Skipping container scans
+Skipping box scans

-Even official Docker images have known flaws.
+Still, even official Docker images have known flaws.
 Next, Always scan images before they go live.

 Hard-coding secrets in code

-API keys and passwords in your repo are a breach waiting to happen.
+Also, API keys and passwords in your repo are a breach waiting to happen.
 Use a vault instead.

 Not training the whole team

-Security isn’t just the security team’s job.
+Above all, security isn’t just the security team’s job.
 Thus, Every dev and ops member needs basic training.

-You don’t need a big budget or a large team to begin.
+Of course, you don’t need a big budget or a large team to begin.
 Here’s a simple path:

 1